Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 --------------------------

-A library is provided for the PYNQ MicroBlaze which includes an API for local peripherals (IIC, SPI, Timer, Uart, GPIO), the configurable switch, links to the peripheral addresses, and mappings for the mailbox used in the existing PYNQ MicroBlaze peripheral applications provided with PYNQ.
+A library is provided for the PYNQ MicroBlaze which includes an API for local peripherals (IIC, SPI, Timer, UART, GPIO), the configurable switch, links to the peripheral addresses, and mappings for the mailbox used in the existing PYNQ MicroBlaze peripheral applications provided with PYNQ.
 This library can be used to write custom PYNQ MicroBlaze applications.